 The the Axis of Revolution should automatically have selected the construction line.

 The Contour should have automatically been populated with the PODT profile.

 Set the Direction 1 Thickness to 0.5mm.

-Click (check) to create the revolved feature and you should see a reflector that looks like this:
+Click (check) to create the revolved feature and you should see your reflector.

 5. Create an Assembly and Import the COB LED

 Choose File > Save to save the part file.
 Give it a name of COB Flood Reflector.